| Size | Price | Stock | Qty |

 |

-- Mechanism of Action: VX-548 selectively blocks NaV1.8 channels in peripheral sensory neurons, preventing action potential propagation and nociceptive signal transmission to the central nervous system [4]
+Mechanism of action: VX-548 selectively blocks NaV1.8 channels in peripheral sensory neurons, thereby preventing action potential conduction and the transmission of nociceptive signals to the central nervous system [4]

 C21H20F5N3O4